-- Map Pack – This result usually displays when looking for something particular within a local area, for example if you were to search “birmingham hairdresser”.
+- Map Pack – This result usually displays when looking for a business or service within a local area, for example, if you were to search “birmingham hairdresser”.
 It draws on information from around the web (but most notably from its Google My Business listing platform) to display each location on a map along with basic contact details.
 It lists 3 locations by default but provides the option to view more.

 - Google My Business – This is a free tool provided by Google to help businesses manage their presence across Google services.
 Businesses are encouraged to provide details such as addresses, contact information, opening times, etc. This information feeds into Google’s database (the “Knowledge Graph”) enabling them to better display your business in its search results including the knowledge panel and map pack features.

 4. Search Results You Can Trust

 There’s a saying online: “The best place to hide a body is the second page of Google”.
 And the statistics certainly bear this out – in a 2019 Moz survey, only 7% of respondents indicated that they browse past the first page of results.